GST for Flats/Apartments

 1. Confirm Carpet Area: Check carpet area measurements carefully in order to ascertain whether the flat qualifies as affordable housing, garnering a lower GST rate.

-1. Review Builder Invoice: Ask for a detailed GST-compliant invoice with the base price in it, along with GST and tax amount separately.
+1. Review builder invoice: Ask for a detailed GST-compliant invoice clearly specifying the base price, along with GST and tax amount separately.

 Conclusion